 These include his childhood home, and the Ebenezer Baptist Church where he was christened as a baby.

-For anyone who lacks a little knowledge about the Civil Rights movement, there’s a visitor centre and museum that charts its development, and the role of Martin Luther King within it.
+For anyone who lacks a little knowledge about the Civil Rights movement, there’s a visitor center and museum that charts its development, and the role of Martin Luther King within it.

 Visitors can also pay their respects to King, who was assassinated in 1968, at his grave.
-The state capital of Georgia, Atlanta lies just over 150 kilometres north of Warner Robins.
+The state capital of Georgia, Atlanta lies just over 90 miles north of Warner Robins.

 14. Walker’s Pond